 We moved into an existing building, so our major task was designing and building an interior space that fit the function & flow of our business.
 Naturally, we needed to enlist the help of a general contractor & architect for the build-out, but our interior designer was also an immensely effective partner while we considered the layout of our new space.
 Our interior designer was extremely helpful envisioning the final space & communicating this vision to the contractor.
-Our team had a deeply rooted knowledge of how projects would flow through our shop, from raw materials to finished products, but details like carpet selections (patterned carpet helps hide tracks from installers’ dirty shoes) weren’t on our radar.
+Our team had a deeply rooted knowledge of how projects would flow through our shop, from raw materials to finished products, but details like carpet selections and carpet cleaning we had to find out more here (patterned carpet helps hide tracks from installers’ dirty shoes) as those weren’t on our radar.
 There are many decisions that go into a build-out, so be sure to pick partners who are familiar with your business to guide you to the best choices.
 If you aren’t familiar with Kristin Butler, owner of Kristin Butler Design, then treat yourself to checking out her website.

 construction takes time